Ballarat, the third largest town in Victoria Australia is a town rich in culture and history.

 It’s not only a great place to snack on decadent chocolates but the cafe also sells a great selection of slices, coffee and amazing hot chocolates.

 The Chocolate Mill has a quaint little playground, some seating both outside and inside, a scenic dam with its own pelican statue.
+Our children love walking around outside having a look at the dam and the statues around the property.

 Something magical happened in Ballarat on Friday.
 It snowed in Ballarat.
 It fell, whilst not enough to settle on the ground, it was enough for children young and old to get caught up in the magic of it.